Topological operators, noninvertible symmetries and decomposition: General aspects

+Next we turn to boundary Wilson lines (Chan-Paton factors), which most of this paper will focus on.
 As mentioned previously, in principle sheaves and bundles on an orbifold $[X/\Gamma]_{\omega}$, with trivially-acting $K \subset \Gamma$, are equivalent to sheaves and bundles on the universes of decomposition.
 Briefly, the association is computed by comparing the (projective) representation of $K$ associated to the bundle or sheaf with that associated to each universe of decomposition.

 Let us walk through that more carefully.
 A bundle or sheaf on $[X/\Gamma]_{\omega}$ is a bundle or sheaf on $X$ with a (projective) $\Gamma$-equivariant structure.
 If we restrict to $K \subset \Gamma$, then since $K$ acts trivially on $X$, the $\Gamma$-equivariant structure determines a (projective) representation of $K$, call it $\rho$.
 (In passing, if $\rho$ is a projective representation associated to a nontrivial element of $H^2(\Gamma, U(1))$, then $\rho$ is necessarily of dimension greater than one.)